vaypr/vaypr-core/README.md

-# vapr - an opinionated framework for building serverless CRUD apps
+# vapr - an opinionated framework for building backend CRUD node apps
 Vapr is an opinionated framework for building serverless apps using:
   - typescript
-  - express
   - grapql
-  - sequelize / mysql
-  - AWS Lambda
-  - AWS AuroraDB

 Vapr allows you to write clean, beautiful code without having to deal with the crap (get it cuz crud) of serverless - and let the framework focus on optimization, performance and uploading your app to the cloud.